puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_data_default.md

 ### Anywhere Else

 You can also use the value `default` anywhere you aren't prohibited from using it.
-In these cases, it generally won't have any special value.
+In these cases, it generally won't have any special meaning.

 There are a few reasons you might want to do this.
 The main one would be if you were writing a class or defined resource type and wanted to give users the option to specifically request a parameter's default value.
 Some people have used `undef` to do this, but that's tricky when dealing with parameters where `undef` would, itself, be a meaningful value.
 Others have used some gibberish value, like the string `"UNSET"`, but this can be messy.